 01 Février 2016 au 01 Février 2016 OP1 | Session 1 - OPTRO2016: Design of infrared systems / Quantum IR imaging OCDE, Paris

-- Isabelle Ribet - Professor associated to Institut d'Optique
+- Isabelle Ribet - senior scientist at Onera, associate professor at Institut d'Optique

 - Olivier Gravrand - Senior Scientist at CEA LETI IR Group, Grenoble, France